1990–91 Isthmian League

-The 1990–91 season was the 76th season of the Isthmian League, which is an English football competition featuring semi-professional and amateur clubs from London, East and South East England.
+The 1990–91 season was the 76th season of the Isthmian League, an English football competition featuring semi-professional and amateur clubs from London, East and South East England.

-League consisted of three divisions.
+The league consisted of three divisions.
 The Second Division was divided into two sections.
-At the end of the season Division Two North and Division Two South were merged into single Division Two and Division Three was formed.
+At the end of the season, Division Two North and Division Two South were merged into a single Division Two, and Division Three was formed.

 Premier Division

 The Premier Division consisted of 22 clubs, including 19 clubs from the previous season and three new clubs: